We compare some of the key factors involved in the production, usage and waste management of each.

 Leaching of chemicals from plastic may also be a pollution issue, as well as plastic accumulating organic pollutants in the environment

-One concern that is often raised with plastic is the impact it can have on humans via leaching of BPA and other chemicals, with the use of drink bottles in particular.
+One concern that is sometimes raised with plastic is the impact it can have on humans via leaching of BPA and other chemicals, with the use of drink bottles in particular.

 Humans also ingest micro plastics via breathing, and from the water and food supply, but it’s unclear how much of an impact this has on us yet